-A cafeteria at the College Union Building (CUB), a canteen at the College of Arts and Sciences, and the Common Dining Hall (CDH) at the dormitory area, provide food services through private concessionaires.
+A cafeteria at the College Union Building (CUB) and the Common Dining Hall (CDH) at the dormitory area, provide food services through private concessionaires.

-2. UPV Iloilo City
+2. UPV lloilo City

 Before the establishment of the UPV Campus at Miagao, the University had its Iloilo City campus only, then known as the UP College Iloilo.
 It offered academic programs and services in the humanities, social sciences, physical sciences, management, and fisheries.
-With UPV's expansion and the transfer of the main campus to Miagao, the Iloilo City unit became an extension campus and is now home to the College of Management, the UP High School in Iloilo, Graduate Program Office, Division of Professional Education, Office of Ugnayan ng Pahinungod, UP Open University, UPV Legal Services Office, UPV Office of Alumni Relations, UPV Art Gallery, and the liaison office of the Office of the Chancellor.
+With UPV's expansion and the transfer of the main campus to Miagao, the Iloilo City unit became an extension campus and is now home to the College of Management, the UP High School in Iloilo, Graduate School, Division of Professional Education, Office of Ugnayan ng Pahinungod, UP Open University, UPV Legal Services Office, UPV Office of Alumni Relations, UPV Art Gallery, and the liaison office of the Office of the Chancellor.

 Academic support services continue to be offered in this campus, with the presence of the Office of Student Affairs; Information and Publication Office; Gender Development Program; Sentro ng Wikang Filipino; Center for West Visayan Studies; Language Program; a learning center, libraries for high school and undergraduate and graduate schools, and a medical and dental clinic.
 Other facilities in the lloilo City campus include a tea room/cafeteria, the Cinematheque, the Little Theater, an auditorium, and a basketball court.
-Due to its accessible location in the heart of lloilo City, it continues to be of strategic importance to the growth of the University.
+Due to its accessible location at the heart of lloilo City, it continues to be of strategic importance to the growth of the University.